-It wouldn’t be a stretch to say that the UAE has one of the most well-regulated real estate industries in the world.
+The UAE has one of the most well-regulated real estate industries in the world.
 There are laws and regulations to protect both landlords and tenants, particularly in Dubai and Abu Dhabi.
-In an effort to regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, Tawtheeq was mandated in Abu Dhabi in 2012 as part of the government’s Vision 2030.
-In the six years since Tawtheeq has helped formalise tenancy agreements in the capital and regulate the relationship between landlords and tenants of properties in Abu Dhabi.
-Let’s take a look at what is Tawtheeq, how to register for Tawtheeq and the fees for Tawtheeq.
+In an effort to regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, a system called Tawtheeq was mandated in Abu Dhabi in 2011 as part of the government’s Vision 2030.

 What is Tawtheeq Abu Dhabi?

-Tawtheeq Abu Dhabi is a system similar to Ejari in Dubai, under which the government regulates tenancy contracts for rental properties in Abu Dhabi.
-It helps formalise tenancy agreements in Abu Dhabi and ensure transparency between the landlord and tenant and to avoid any future disputes.
+Tawtheeq is a system under which the government regulates tenancy contracts for rental properties in Abu Dhabi.
+It helps formalise tenancy agreements in Abu Dhabi and ensure transparency between the landlord and tenant, to avoid any future disputes.

-Whenever a new rental agreement is signed in Abu Dhabi, it needs to be registered with Tawtheeq, following all the necessary procedures.
-The Tawtheeq registration process is usually done by either the property owner or the real estate consultants managing the property in Abu Dhabi.
+Whenever a new rental agreement is signed in Abu Dhabi, a Tawtheeq contract needs to be issued following all the necessary procedures.
+This registration process is usually done by either the property owner or the real estate consultants managing the property in Abu Dhabi.
 This is different from Ejari in Dubai, which is usually taken care of by the tenants.

 Why was the Tawtheeq contract introduced?

 The Tawtheeq tenancy contract Introduced with the aim of streamlining all rental transactions in Abu Dhabi.
 It will act as a state-of-the-art digital system with a bilingual (English and Arabic) repository of all the information regarding apartments and villas for rent in Abu Dhabi.
 The new tenancy contract system in Abu Dhabi will also simplify the leasing procedure and ensure the quality and accuracy of information so as to avoid any unnecessary conflicts.